danialfarid/ng-file-upload/README.md

  Make sure when the file is fully uploaded without any error/abort this endpoint returns zero for the file size if you want to let the user to upload the same file again.
 Or you Optionally you could have a restart endpoint to set that back to zero to allow re-uploading the same file.
+ `resumeChunkSize` is to upload the file in chunks to the server.
+This will allow uploading to GAE or other servers that have file size limitation and trying to upload the whole request before passing it for internal processing.
+ Uploading in chunks could slow down the overall upload time specially if the chunk size is too small.

 ##<a name="old_browsers"></a> Old browsers